docker/docs/engine/security/trust/content_trust.md

 ## About trust in Docker

-Content trust allows operations with a remote Docker registry to enforce client-side signing and verification of image tags.
-Content trust provides the ability to use digital signatures for data sent to and received from remote Docker registries.
+Docker Content Trust (DCT) allows operations with a remote Docker registry to enforce client-side signing and verification of image tags.
+DCT provides the ability to use digital signatures for data sent to and received from remote Docker registries.
 These signatures allow client-side verification of the integrity and publisher of specific image tags.

+Once DCT is enabled, image publishers can sign their images.
+Image consumers can ensure that the images they use are signed.
+Publishers and consumers can be individuals alone or in organizations.
+DCT supports users and automated processes such as builds.

-When you enable content trust, signing occurs on the client after push and verification happens on the client after pull if you use Docker CE.
+When you enable DCT, signing occurs on the client after push and verification happens on the client after pull if you use Docker CE.
 If you use Docker EE with UCP, and you have configured UCP to require images to be signed before deploying, signing is verified by UCP.

-### Image tags and content trust
+### Image tags and DCT

 An individual image record has the following identifier: